-The raw code is all set up.
+The raw code is set up.
 Click DAX to view our DAX code.

 Once satisfied with the DAX code, click Create.
-A pop-up window will say the measure is successfully created.
+A pop-up window will say the measure has been successfully created.
 Click OK.

 Quick Measure Visualization In Power BI

 If we go back to Power BI, a new measure titled CF Highlight High Low should appear under Measures in the Fields pane.